CityUHK-CompBio/DeepCC/index.md

 library(DeepCC)

 # get functional spectra from gene expression profiles
-# use parameter "cores" to indicate how many cpu cores you what to use, by defaut DeepCC will use all your cores - 1.
 fs <- getFunctionalSpectra(eps)

 # train DeepCC model
-# use parameter "cores" to indicate how many cpu cores you what to use, by defaut DeepCC will use all your cores - 1.
 deepcc.model <- trainDeepCCModel(fs, labels)

 # obtain deep features